alicialawjy/bubble/README.md

 <br>

 3. <b>Following</b>
-- This shows only posts by people that the current user follows.
+- This shows only posts by people that the current user follows in reverse chronological order..
 <br>

 4. <b>Individual posts</b>
 - Clicking anywhere on a post will bring the user to the individual post view.
-- Shows the post itself, as well as replies (if any).
+- Shows the post itself, as well as replies to the post (if any).
 <br>

 5. <b>Search results page</b>